Hurricane Agnes: Meteorological history

-At 0000 UTC on June 20, only a few hours after moving inland, Agnes weakened to a tropical storm.
-After crossing the Florida/Alabama/Georgia stateline, Agnes rapidly weakened to a tropical depression.
-While over Georgia, the depression curved northeastward and eventually to the east-northeast after entering South Carolina.
-Though the storm had not dissipated, the National Hurricane Center issued its final bulletin on Agnes at 1600 UTC on June 20.
-By early on June 21, a large extratropical trough spawned a low pressure area, which resulted in baroclinic activity.
-As a result, Agnes restrengthened into a tropical storm at 1800 UTC on June 21, while centered over eastern North Carolina.
 Three hours later, the National Hurricane Center noted decreasing atmospheric pressures, and indicated that winds had reached gale-force winds and once again upgraded Agnes to a tropical storm.
 By early on June 22, Agnes emerged into the northwestern Atlantic Ocean, where it continued to re-intensify.
 At 1200 UTC, Agnes reached its minimum atmospheric pressure of 977 mbar, as reported by a reconnaissance aircraft.
 However, maximum sustained winds were at only 70 mph (110 km/h).
 Late on June 22, Agnes made its final landfall on Long Beach, New York, on Long Island, with winds of 65 mph (100 km/h).

 Agnes changed into an extratropical cyclone once cold air invaded its circulation late on June 22, completing its extratropical transition on the next day.
 The system looped across south-central Pennsylvania on June 23 and then looped across southern Ontario on June 25.
 It spawned a tornado in Maniwaki, Québec, early that day, which killed two and injured 11 people.
 The cyclone sped east-northeast, reaching Cape Breton Island on June 27 before intensifying as it re-entered the North Atlantic.
 After moving as far north as the 61st parallel while crossing the 25th meridian west on the morning of June 29, Agnes turned southeastward.
 Its central pressure bottomed out near 980 mb towards 0000 UTC on June 30.
 Between July 1 and July 3, the long-lived system looped between Ireland and Iceland while weakening once more.
 The system turned northeast, strengthening one more time while accelerating across the Hebrides on July 4 through 5.
 A stronger system moving in from the west finally absorbed Agnes on July 6, while located to the southeast of Iceland.